petrakol/blockxpand-icp/README.md

 ## Development workflow

-1. Install Rust and run `./install_dfx.sh` to install `dfx`, then add the `wasm32-unknown-unknown` target with `rustup target add wasm32-unknown-unknown`.
+1. Install Rust and run `./install_dfx.sh` to install `dfx`.
+Add the `wasm32-unknown-unknown` target and the `rustfmt` and `clippy` components with:
+   `rustup target add wasm32-unknown-unknown && rustup component add rustfmt clippy`.
    Set `DFX_TARBALL` to a pre-downloaded archive to install offline.
 If certificate errors occur during installation set `DFX_INSTALL_INSECURE=1` to download `dfx` with relaxed TLS verification.
 2. Run `cargo test --quiet --all` and `cargo clippy --quiet -- -D warnings` before pushing.
    The integration tests start the lightweight dfx *emulator* automatically and